getclacking/SA-profile-keys-3D-models/README.md

 Row 4 is R2 flipped

 Now working on the 1.25, 1.5, 1.75, 2, 2.25 etc. keys (plus a 6.25 spacebar)

+### OpenSCAD - notes on the language

+Just a quick side note re: OpenSCAD, it's language is quite bad, and (despite notes in the manual to the contrary) it's not functional, no first class functions, even anonymous functions or function refs etc. are not possible, so the code is more copy paste than I'd normally tolerate.

+Matt Adereth's Dactly Cave project wraps openscad in a clojure wrapper, but pretty much any modern language can be used to generate scad files better than writing them by hand.
+I wish I'd taken more notice of Matt's warnings about the language before, however, 170 lines of code, isn't too much trouble.

+I would probably use a macro/templating preprocessor in any larger uses of scad.
+However, despite this it's a pretty useful tool all the same.